About the Project

 - Late April 2025: Third Advisory Board Meeting

-- May 31, 2025: Quilt unveiling event program honoring the families, including keynote speaker, Leon Russell, Chairman of the National NAACP Board of Directors.
+- May 31, 2025: Quilt unveiling event program honored the families, including keynote speaker Leon Russell, Chairman of the National NAACP Board of Directors.
+Hundreds of attendees were present, many of whom were descendants of the 23 plaintiffs.

-- June – October 2025: Quilt and accompanying interpretive materials travel to Christiansburg, Galax, and Wytheville for programs to support work in those communities.
-During this time, the quilt will also be displayed in other places in Pulaski County and beyond as it is available.
+- June – October 2025: The quilt and accompanying interpretive materials traveled to Christiansburg, Galax, and Wytheville to support programming in those communities.
+During this period, the quilt was also displayed in additional locations throughout Pulaski County and beyond, as availability allowed.

 - September/October 2025: Final Advisory Board Meeting